Polar ice is melting and changing Earth’s rotation. It’s messing with time itself - KESQ

 These nearly imperceptible changes occasionally mean the world’s clocks need to be adjusted by a “leap second,” which may sound tiny but can have a big impact on computing systems.

 Plenty of seconds have been added over the years.
-But after a long trend of slowing, the Earth’s rotation is now speeding up.
+But after a long trend of slowing, the Earth’s rotation is now speeding up because of changes in its core.
 For the first time ever, a second will need to be taken off.

 “A negative leap second has never been added or tested, so the problems it could create are without precedent,” Patrizia Tavella, a member of the Time Department at the International Bureau of Weights and Measures in France, wrote in an article accompanying the study.

-Exactly when this will happen is being influenced by global warming, according to the study published Wednesday in the journal Nature.
-Melting polar ice is slowing the impact on Earth’s rotation and has delayed the date by three years, pushing it from 2026 to 2029, the report found.
+But exactly when this will happen is being influenced by global warming, according to the study published Wednesday in the journal Nature.
+Melting polar ice is delaying the leap second by three years, pushing it from 2026 to 2029, the report found.

 “Part of figuring out what is going to happen in global timekeeping … is dependent on understanding what is happening with the global warming effect,” said Duncan Agnew, professor of geophysics at the University of California San Diego and the study’s author.